Shirin Ebadi: Ebadi as a lawyer

-By 2004, Ebadi was lecturing law at the University of Tehran while practicing law in Iran.
+By 2004, Ebadi was lecturing in law at the University of Tehran while practising law in Iran.
 She is a campaigner for strengthening the legal status of children and women, and her work on women's rights played a key role in the May 1997 landslide presidential election of the reformist Mohammad Khatami.

-As a lawyer, she is known for taking up pro bono cases of dissident figures who have fallen foul of the judiciary.
-Among her clients were the family of Dariush Forouhar, a dissident intellectual and politician who was found stabbed to death – along with his wife, Parvaneh Eskandari – in their home.
+As a lawyer, she is known for taking up pro bono cases of dissident figures who were persecuted by the Iranian judiciary.
+Among her clients were the family of Dariush Forouhar, a dissident intellectual and politician who was found stabbed to death, along with his wife, Parvaneh Eskandari, in their home.

-The couple was among several dissidents who died in a spate of gruesome murders that terrorized Iran's intellectual community.
+Forouhar and Eskandari were among several dissidents who died in a spate of murders that terrorized the Iranian intellectual community.
 Suspicion fell on extremist hard-liners determined to stop the more liberal climate fostered by President Khatami, who championed freedom of speech.
 The murders were found to be committed by a team of employees of the Iranian Ministry of Intelligence, whose head, Saeed Emami, allegedly committed suicide in jail before being brought to court.

-Ebadi also represented the family of Ezzat Ebrahim-Nejad, who was killed in the Iranian student protests in July 1999.
+Ebadi represented the family of Ezzat Ebrahim-Nejad, who was killed in the Iranian student protests in July 1999.
 In 2000 Ebadi was accused of manipulating the videotaped confession of Amir Farshad Ebrahimi, a former member of the Ansar-e Hezbollah.
 Ebrahimi confessed his involvement in attacks by the organization on the orders of high-level conservative authorities, including the killing of Ezzat Ebrahim-Nejad and attacks against members of President Khatami's cabinet.
 Ebadi claimed that she had only videotaped Amir Farshad Ebrahimi's confessions to present them to the court.
 This case was named "Tape makers" by hardliners who questioned the credibility of his videotaped deposition and his motives.
 Ebadi and another lawyer, Rohami were sentenced to five years in jail and suspension of their law licenses for sending Ebrahimi's videotaped deposition to President Khatami and the head of the Islamic judiciary.
 The Islamic judiciary's supreme court later vacated the sentences, but they did not forgive Ebarahimi's videotaped confession and sentenced him to 48 months in jail, including 16 months in solitary confinement.
 This case brought an increased focus on Iran from human rights groups abroad.